songweicn/nix-inside-config/README.md

 # Features

-- Configuration stays where applications expect it
+- Configuration stays where applications expect it.
-- Git manages the final configuration instead of generating it elsewhere
+- Git manages the final configuration instead of generating it elsewhere.

-- No Flakes
+- No Flakes.
-- No Home Manager
+- No Home Manager.
-- No GNU Stow
+- No GNU Stow.
-- No unnecessary modules
+- No unnecessary modules.

-- Minimal Nix files (typically well under 200 lines)
+- Minimal Nix files (typically well under 200 lines).
-- Whitelist-based Git repository
+- Whitelist-based Git repository.

-The goal is to keep the number of Nix files as small as possible while remaining readable.
+The goal is to keep the number of Nix files as small as possible while remaining easy to understand.

 ---